Evandula/DetectConf-Asclepias_syriaca/README.md

 ## Performance on the demonstration species

-Spatial buffer cross-validation on *Asclepias syriaca* (20 folds across 9 unique focal cells, [BUFFER_KM] km buffer):
+Spatial buffer cross-validation on *Asclepias syriaca* (9 folds).
+The buffer radius is determined dynamically as 10% of the species' Minimum Convex Polygon radius, clamped between 100 km and 2000 km, so the buffer scales with range size.
 | Metric                  |   Mean |
 |-------------------------|-------:|
 | AUC                     |  0.947 |